landonturner/lturner.net/source/blog/thotcon-0xA.md

 #    skipping: aaaaaaaaa.png           need PK compat. v5.1 (can do v4.5)
 ```

-After googling, turns out its not really unzip we needed but 7z.
+After googling, turns out it's not really unzip we needed but 7z.
 Using 7z we
 got to a point where it asked us for a password.
-Eventually we discovered that
+Eventually, we discovered that
 our password was this string `AMAxYguiCAScumANeLCH` which was embedded in our
 image.